jaliniki/cloud/README.md

 **Step by step:**

-1. Install firebase in your project with 'npm install firebase'
+1. Install firebase in your project with `npm install firebase`

 2. Create a project in firebase: [Firebase](https://firebase.google.com/)